 Warner Bros finally served fans with Space Jam: A New Legacy sequel after 25 years.
-Fans were excited to catch more of the film’s Looney Tunes and basketball action.
+Fans were excited to catch more of the film’s Looney Tunes and basketball action in this weird and wonderful animation world.
 The movie also blends all kinds of crossover and cameos and has an incredible display, making your viewing experience exhilarating.

 The film was opened to a solid number in movie theaters after having it on TV spots.
 It hit $31.65 M making it the best family film during the pandemic.
 The title is also the best for Warner Bros in the pandemic season as it beat Godzilla vs. Kong’s big Easter opening that raked $31.635M.